 In the run-up to the decision, the UK came under intense pressure from the US to ban the use of Huawei equipment – following in the footsteps of other Five Eyes allies.
 However, the UK government decided to go ahead with the company’s inclusion on the network after receiving assurances from the intelligence community that risks could be mitigated.

 Commenting on China and Huawei, Ellwood said: “What we’re also seeing is that we have a China that is drafting, creating, and following its own set of rules, quite aside from what are the norms of the international community and that takes us to Huawei.
-Sorry, there are no polls available at the moment.

 “This is the largest telecoms company in the world, operating in dozens of countries with 3G and 4G technology, and the amount of money and state funding that’s been pumped into this supposedly private company is astonishing.
 That’s how they got to become technologically superior, but also offer high-tech kit at very low costs.